pimoroni/inventorhatmini-python/README.md

 * `git clone https://github.com/pimoroni/inventorhatmini-python`
 * `cd inventorhatmini-python`
-* `sudo ./install.sh`
+* `./install.sh`

 # Examples and Usage

 There are many examples to get you started with your Inventor HAT Mini.
 With the library installed on your Raspberry Pi, these can be found in the `~/Pimoroni/inventorhatmini/examples` directory.
 Details about what each one does can be found in the [examples readme](/examples/README.md).

-To take Inventor HAT Mini further, the full API is described in the [library readme](/library/inventorhatmini/README.md)
+To take Inventor HAT Mini further, the full API is described in the [library readme](/inventorhatmini/README.md)